The hardest part of leaving DJI is increasingly not the drone.

 - the software layer makes departure more expensive with each new workflow dependency

-This is why dji-firmware-waiver-2029-enterprise-fleets and dji-ondefend-security-audit-enterprise-buyers both matter.
+This is why DJI Firmware Waiver 2029: What Enterprise Fleets Get and DJI Security Audit: What Enterprise Buyers Can Use both matter.
 Security evidence and firmware continuity help explain how current fleets survive.
 They do not remove the strategic risk of deeper stack dependence.

 What Buyers Should Do Before Expanding DJI Standardization